gspanoae/softwareranch.github.io/about.md

 permalink: /about/
 ---

-I am an solution architect working in the oil and gas industry.
+I am a solution architect working in the oil and gas industry.
 In my free time I code and go for long runs.

 This site was built with Jekyll and is hosted on github.